 CHMD Research Seminars - The Centre for the History of Medicine and Disease, associated with the philosophy department through our research into the history and philosophy of science and medicine, holds a research series throughout the year.
-Here are a couple of examples from their programme this year:
+See here for details.

-Conferences and workshops - Our department has organized and hosted a broad range of research conferences and workshops, either as stand-alone events or as part of on-going projects.
-The following are a selection of some of those events:
+Our department has organized and hosted a broad range of research conferences and workshops, either as stand-alone events or as part of on-going projects.
+Recent events include:

 - 'The Physics and Philosophy of Kirchhoff’s Theory of Diffraction' (29th May 2012).